rsyncOSX/RsyncOSX_archived/README.md

 ### MacUpdate

-RsyncOSX is released on [MacUpdate](https://www.macupdate.com/app/mac/56516/rsyncosx) as well.
-The application is dowloaded about 6,800 times from MacUpdate.
+RsyncOSX is also released on [MacUpdate](https://www.macupdate.com/app/mac/56516/rsyncosx) as well.
+The application is downloaded about 6,800 times from MacUpdate (all versions, January 2017).
 There is also a [Google Blog](https://rsyncosx.blogspot.no/) about RsyncOSX.
-Many users download RsyncOSX from the blog also.
-RsyncOSX also does inform users about new releases and link to download new version.
+Many users download RsyncOSX from the blog.
+RsyncOSX does also  inform users about new releases and link to download new version.

-To be honest, I have no idea how many users of RsyncOSX there is.
+To be honest, I have **no idea** how many users of RsyncOSX there is.

 ### Compile